Human Immunodeficiency Virus (HIV)

 If the infectious status of the exposure source is unknown, he/she should be tested for serologic evidence of HIV infection.
 If the source person is seronegative, baseline testing and further follow-up of exposed HCP normally is not necessary.
 If the exposure source is unknown, the likelihood of exposure to a source at high risk is based on a determination of the risk or prevalence of HIV infection among patients in the exposure setting.

-Following occupational exposure to HIV PEP is to be initiated within 72 hours (ideally within hours) of exposure.8 Initiation of PEP should not be delayed while awaiting test results.
-If PEP is initiated and the source person is later determined to be HIV negative, PEP should be discontinued, and no further follow-up testing is indicated for expose HCP.
+When deemed necessary, the PEP medication regimen should contain 3 (or more) antiretroviral drugs and be initiated within 72 hours (ideally within hours) of exposure.9 Initiation of PEP should not be delayed while awaiting test results.
+If PEP is initiated and the source person is later determined to be HIV negative, PEP should be discontinued, and no further follow-up testing is indicated for exposed HCP.
+If a newer 4th generation combination HIV p24 antigen-HIV antibody test is utilized for follow-up HIV testing of exposed HCP, HIV testing may be concluded at 4 months after exposure.
+Otherwise, follow-up HIV testing is typically concluded at 6 months after an HIV exposure.9

 The patient-care responsibilities do not need to be modified based solely on an HIV exposure; however, they should be advised to seek medical evaluation for any acute illness that occurs during the follow-up period, especially within the first 6 to 12 weeks after exposure when most HIV-exposed persons are expected to seroconvert.
 If HIV seroconversion is detected, the person should be evaluated according to published recommendations for infected HCP.6,7